fmabap/xmind8-to-mermaid/README.md

 It takes only the text of the shapes for the conversion.

-It supports only XMind 8 files with one page / diagram.
+It supports only XMind 8 files with one sheet / diagram.

 ## How does it work